cozyat/Leetcode-and-Comp-Programming/README.md

 # Leetcode-and-Comp-Programming
-My repository documenting all the Leetcode problems I have attempted and CP problems I solved from USACO, UIL, CodeForces, Hackerrank, AtCoder etc.
+My repository documenting all the Leetcode problems I have attempted and CP problems I solved from USACO, UIL, CodeForces, Hackerrank, AtCoder, etc.